 - Member of the Maryland Program for Mediator Excellence

 - Received the highest professional (AV-Preeminent) rating from his peers, as reported by Martindale-Hubbell.

-Mr. Bellinger was selected to the 2007-2015 Maryland Super Lawyers list.
+- Selected as a Maryland Super Lawyer every year since its inception, from 2007 through 2017.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.

-Panelist on “Involuntary Bankruptcies” for the Maryland Bankruptcy Bar Association at 2016 Annual Spring Break Conference.
-Other notable panelists: the Honorable Nancy V. Alquist and Chief Bankruptcy Judge for the District of Maryland.
+Mr. Bellinger is a frequent lecturer on Bankruptcy Code and Procedure.
+In 2016, he served on the “Involuntary Bankruptcies” panel at the Maryland Bankruptcy Bar Association’s Annual Spring Break Conference, which was moderated by the Honorable Nancy V. Alquist, Chief Bankruptcy Judge for the District of Maryland.